-To support the Report on Asset Management Maturity discand assist interested persons to assess the maturity of asset management documentation, controls and review processes, AMP should- (i) identify the documentation that describes the key component the asset management system and the links between the key components; (ii) describe the processes developed around documentation, and review of key components of the asset management system (iii) where the EDB outsources components of the asset management system, the processes and controls that the ED to ensure efficient and cost effective delivery of its asset manastrategy; (iv) where the EDB outsources components of the asset management system, the systems it uses to retain core asset knowledge in-house; and (v) audit or review procedures undertaken in respect of the asmanagement system.
-3.15 An overview of communication and participation processes, AMP should- (i) communicate asset management strategies, objectives, por and plans to stakeholders involved in the delivery of the asset management requirements, including contractors and consuland the nents of control em; DB uses agement esset esses; 1.2; 2.1; 6.1 and (ii) demonstrate staff engagement in the efficient and cost efficient delivery of the asset management requirements. fective 3.16 The AMP must present all financial values in constant p New Zealand dollars except where specified otherwise; 1.5 3.17 The AMP must be structured and presented in a way th EDB considers will support the purposes of AMP disclos out in clause 2.6.2 of the determination.
-Assets covered 4 The AMP must provide details of the assets covered, inc cluding 4.1 a high-level description of the service areas covered by EDB and the degree to which these are interlinked, including the 2.7; 3.1 4.1.1 the region(s) covered; 2.7
+To support the Report on Asset Management Maturity disclosure and assist interested persons to assess the maturity of asset management documentation, controls and review processes, the AMP should- (i) identify the documentation that describes the key components of the asset management system and the links between the key components; (ii) describe the processes developed around documentation, control and review of key components of the asset management system; (iii) where the EDB outsources components of the asset management system, the processes and controls that the EDB uses to ensure efficient and cost effective delivery of its asset management strategy; (iv) where the EDB outsources components of the asset management system, the systems it uses to retain core asset knowledge in-house; and (v) audit or review procedures undertaken in respect of the asset management system.
+3.15 An overview of communication and participation processes; 1.2; 2.1; 6.1 To support the Report on Asset Management Maturity disclosure and assist interested persons to assess the maturity of asset management documentation, controls and review processes, the AMP should- (i) communicate asset management strategies, objectives, policies and plans to stakeholders involved in the delivery of the asset management requirements, including contractors and consultants; and (ii) demonstrate staff engagement in the efficient and cost effective delivery of the asset management requirements.
+3.16 The AMP must present all financial values in constant price New Zealand dollars except where specified otherwise; and 1.3 3.17 The AMP must be structured and presented in a way that the EDB considers will support the purposes of AMP disclosure set out in clause 2.6.2 of the determination.
+Overall Ass ets cove red 4 The AMP must provide details of the assets covered, including 4.1 a high-level description of the service areas covered by the EDB and the degree to which these are interlinked, including 2.7; 3.1 4.1.1 the region(s) covered; 2.7